Lazzerman42/ProjectMarvin/README.md

 1. NET 8 SDK
 2. VS 2022 Community or better / VS Code with C# Dev Kit
-3. If you are going to call API:s - you must host BlazorLogWeb so it gets an IP number - not "localhost".
-If you only use it locally in your internal network, you can use http or https.
-If you want to host this webapp internet facing, you must add some kind of login and you must use HTTPS.
+3. If you are going to call API:s from other devices, - you must host Project Marvin API so it gets an IP number - not "localhost".
+If you only use it locally in your internal network
 4. SQLite Database - can be run on all platforms

 Coding stuff:
 1. QuickGrid uses Scoped CSS to style the headers and lines.
 "Home.razor.css" - ::deep is for selection the QuickGrid scope.
 For this to work, the Quickgrid must be contained in a container, like a DIV tag
 2. API Project have an Attribute-class for checking "API KEY" - it is not used right now, but can easily be added to all endpoints
 3. Blazor Server App - have some "smart" code to reconnect to SignalR that is run in the API project.
-A green or red symnbol is shown when connected/disconnected
+A green or red symnbol is shown when connected/disconnected.
+The code for this is in the Home.razor.cs in the Project Marvin project
 4. Identity is enabled - also using SQLite.
 You can add the [Authorize] keyword to all pages you want to require login.
 I'm having it on the Register page - so no one can register a new account without already being logged in.
 5. IPFilterMiddleware is a class that can be registered in the API project, it will stop all API calls from non local IP-adresses.